Fitch Affirms Travelers' Ratings; Outlook Stable

 subsidiaries at 'AA'.

-See the full list of rating actions below.
-The Rating Outlook is
+A full list of rating actions follows at the end of this

 KEY RATING DRIVERS